Seattle Vehicular Assault Lawyer

 - A “lessened” ability to drive the vehicle due to a controlled substance or substances

 According to Washington statutes, the prosecution must prove that you drove in a rash manner, heedless of the consequences to convict you of vehicular homicide due to reckless driving.
-It is vital that you have an aggressive Seattle criminal defense attorney on your side to present your arguments articulately in court.
+It is vital that you have an aggressive Seattle vehicular assault attorney on your side to present your arguments articulately in court.